MobliMediaInc/Mobli-iOS-SDK/README.md

 Usage

 #import MobliConnect.h to whatever class will be implementing the SDK methods and/or protocols
+or just #import in the project pch file.

 Perform all the actions (authentication, API requests) through the Mobli.h interface.